msquared-io/etherbase/packages/3dgame/README.md

 event PlayerUpdate(int256 posX, int256 posY, int256 posZ, string color, string name, string playerId, uint256 timestamp)
 ```

 which is used by [`src/app/page.tsx`](./src/app/page.tsx) to send and receive updates from the blockchain.
-In the file, modify the `sourceAddress` to the address of the source you created in step 1.

 ```tsx
 // read: